mfaani/mfaani/content/posts/interviewing/dynamic-programming/longest-increasing-subsequence-length.md

     /// Finds the correct replacing index from within a specific range.
 Then replaces it.
     /// If bigger than middle && smaller than next element after middle index then replace the element after the middle index.
     /// Example: If list is `1,3,5` and we're trying to add `4`, then since 4 is greater than 3 but less than 5, we'll replace 5, with 4.
     /// tldr the binary search isn't to find an exact item.
-It's more of finding the first item that's bigger than our `num` field.
+It's more of finding the first/smallest item that's bigger than our `num` field.
     /// - Parameters:
     ///   - num: new number to get added
     ///   - arr: current list of items